kwseow/aaip_mar2020/README.md

 # Applied Artificial Intelligence with Python (Mar 2020)
 Applied Artificial Intelligence with Python (Mar 2020)

+## 14 Mar 2020
+Added requirement text in the form of [environment_name.txt] in their respective folder.

 ## Python (download version specific to your OS)
 https://www.python.org/downloads/